The Procrastinator’s Guide to Taxes

 She suggested I write a Procrastinator’s Guide to Taxes - so here you go!

-So, you now have until Tuesday to file your taxes - now what?
+So, you have until April 15 to file your taxes—now what?

 Gather all your documents.